- Equipment or system failure, such as the hard drive crashing

 Finally, store your removable backup in a secure off-site location.
 In case of fire, flood or other disaster, your data has a better chance of surviving.

-For more helpful tips, register for HSB’s October webinar series on cybersecurity, or visit The National Cyber Security Alliance’s resource page on backing up data.
+For more helpful tips, visit The National Cyber Security Alliance’s resource page on backing up data.

 © 2017 The Hartford Steam Boiler Inspection and Insurance Company.
 All rights reserved.
 This article is for informational purposes only and does not modify or invalidate any of the provisions, exclusions, terms or conditions of the applicable policy and endorsements.
 For specific terms and conditions, please refer to the applicable coverage form.